lSelectral/near-shopping-crud/README.md

 	- price : `i16` : Price of product

 - Ex: `$near call $CONTRACT createProduct '{"userId": 4282263961, "name": "Bread", "price": 36}' --account_id $CONTRACT`

-- Create a new product and store it, in the persistent storage.

 ---